Frequently Asked Questions:

 When do the Externships take place?

-Externships will be held the during the workweek of January 6th-10th; January 13th-17th; and March 17th-21st, depending on the host site.
+Externships will be held the during the workweek of January 4th-15th and March 21st-25th, depending on the host site.

 Who can participate?